Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Identifying optimal Bayesian stopping and reconstructing agent costs

-{\em Remark}: Both assumptions are discussed below after the main theorem, but let us make some preliminary remarks at this stage. \ref{asmp:IRL1} implies the inverse learner observes the stopping actions chosen by a Bayesian stopping agent in a finite number ($\numagents$) of environments, where the agent performs an infinite number of independent trials of Protocol~\ref{prtcl_decision} in each environment; see discussion in Sec.\,\ref{sec:disc_assumpt} for asymptotic interpretation.
+Both assumptions are discussed below after the main theorem, but let us make some preliminary remarks at this stage. \ref{asmp:IRL1} implies the inverse learner observes the stopping actions chosen by a Bayesian stopping agent in a finite number ($\numagents$) of environments, where the agent performs an infinite number of independent trials of Protocol~\ref{prtcl_decision} in each environment; see discussion in Sec.\,\ref{sec:disc_assumpt} for asymptotic interpretation.
 In Sec.\,\ref{sec:finitesample} we will consider finite sample effects where the inverse learner observes the agent performing a finite number of independent trials of Protocol~\ref{prtcl_decision}.
-Assumption \ref{asmp:IRL2} is necessary for the inverse optimal stopping problem to be well-posed.
+Assumption \ref{asmp:IRL2} is necessary for the inverse optimal stopping problem to be well-posed.\\

-\blue{The finite assumption on $\agentset $ in \ref{asmp:IRL1} imposes a restriction on our IRL task of identifying optimality of a Bayesian stopping agent formalized below: \begin{definition}[IRL identifiability of optimal Bayesian stopping agent.]
-The inverse learner identifies the tuple $(\stoptuple,\runcost,\{\utilityagent{\agent},\stoptime_{\agent},\agent\in\agentset\})$ as an optimal Bayesian stopping agent iff condition (\ref{eqn:opt_stop_act}) and the following inequalities hold Recall $\netobjfun(\cdot)$ is the agent's expected cumulative cost (\ref{eqn:opt_stop_objfun}). \end{definition}}
+\blue{Let $\stoptime_\agent$ denote the policy chosen by the agent in the $\agent^\text{th}$ environment, and $\boldsymbol{\stoptime}_{\agentset}=\{\stoptime_\agent,\agent\in\agentset\}$ denote the set of chosen strategies.}\footnote{Recall that $\stoptime$ is a generic variable of a stopping policy, $\boldsymbol{\stoptime}$ is the space of admissible policies, $\stoptime^\ast_\agent$ is the optimal policy in environment $\agent$ and $\stoptime_\agent$ is a realization of the agent's policy.} The finite assumption on $|\agentset|$ in \ref{asmp:IRL1} imposes a restriction on our IRL task of identifying optimality of a Bayesian stopping agent formalized below: \begin{lemma}[IRL identifiability of optimal Bayesian stopping agent.]
+Given the dataset $\dataset_\numagents$~\eqref{eqn:IRL_tuple}, the inverse learner can identify an optimal Bayesian stopping agent~\eqref{eqn:IRL_tuple_compact} acting in $\numagents$ environments if and only if \eqref{eqn:opt_stop_act} and the following relaxation of \eqref{eqn:opt_stop_time} holds: